 - Talk to a few lenders before you decide to take out a reverse mortgage.
 If a lender says they are the only person you should talk to, that’s a warning sign, and it could be a scam.

 To learn if a reverse mortgage loan is right for you, talk with a reverse mortgage counselor.
-To find a HUD reverse mortgage counselor in your area, search or use its interactive voice system at 800-569-4287.
+To find a counselor within a HUD-approved housing counseling agency in your area, search or use its interactive voice system at 800-569-4287.